atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 passion—Though young and inexperienced, we had the resolution to withstand the allurement of its female inhabitants, and shun those impure embraces which lead to disease and infamy—The venerable matron, just before she vanished from our sight, lest her salutary counsel should not make a due impression and effectually influence our future conduct, left with us a summary of religion and morality, which we preserve as an invaluable treasure; and by which we are determined to regulate our lives and actions.

 Time, and along and tedious course of travel, at length brought us to the spot wherein I received my first wound from the shaft of Cupid, and fell a victim to his piercing dart.
 But I found, to my extreme mortification, an ineffable pain;
 [175]
-that the pangs of despised love, are by much more intolerable than the keenest stroke from the little god—
+that the pangs of despised love, are by much more intolerable than the keenest stroke from the little god.

 To love and not be loved—no tongue can express! no heart can conceive the piteous situation, but those on whom fate has entailed the curse—At length, the concealed passion burst forth involuntary, cheared my desponding spirits, and opened a dawn of hope that I should yet be happy—time confirmed my expectation, banished every thought, and accomplished my felicity.
 The beauteous Athelia professed her love, and the adventurous Thalmeno was more than blessed.—We now await the consummation of our happiness, and hope shortly to share in the general joy of a respective union.

-Thus spake Thalmono, while the rest, but especially Florina, was all attention.
+Thus spoke Thalmono, while the rest, but especially Florina, was all attention.

 [176]

-—Palmos confirmed the narrative and remarks of his companion; observed the similarity of their situation respecting the course of their love, and fervently joined in wishing the accomplishment of their general bliss.
+Palmos confirmed the narrative and remarks of his companion; observed the similarity of their situation respecting the course of their love, and fervently joined in wishing the accomplishment of their general bliss.
 The late captive, but now the happy Florina, then begged leave to reply; being desirous to contribute to the pleasure and entertainment of the company, and pass the time agreeably during their confinement on ship-board,

 “Noble princes, and no less royal fair ones (continued Florina) I rejoice to find, by this favourable incident, that we have been respectively rewarded in our love, for which we have undergone the greatest anxiety of mind, as well as bodily dangers and inconveniencies—fortune seems to have been peculiarly inteterested in our behalf, and to have directed
 [177]
 our course, once so remote from each other to one point, so that our joys are concentered.
 We have been adventures, and fortunate; brave, and obtained the prize; opposed dangers, and are crowned with the summit of our desires.
-I want language to express my feelings, when under the due apprehension of falling a prey to the Turkish slaves, I was so happily delivered by my faithful Medor, who like a guardian angel, rescued me from ignominy, and changed a scene of gloom and despair, into a refulgent paradise of joy and consolation.
+I want language to express my feelings, when under the due apprehension of falling a prey to the Turkish slaves, I was so happily delivered by my faithful Medor, who like a guardian angel, rescued me from Ignominy, and changed a scene of gloom and despair, into a refulgent paradise of joy and consolation.

 Whilst Florina was thus descanting on the grateful theme, the ship’s company were alarmed by a dreadful squall, winch carried away the main top mast before they had time to take in their sails.
 This squall was succeeded by
 [178]
 a hurricane as boisterous as was ever known to the oldest mariners on board.
 The hatches were now nailed down, the dead lights put up, and every preparation made to secure them from the danger of a turbulent sea, the lofty surges of which threatened immediate death.
 It is natural to conceive that such a scene of horror and confusion must cause our female adventurers to tremble, and not a little affect even the heroes themselves.

 So violent was the storm, that it struck a general terror and consternation, and nought was apprehended but immediate death.
-To confirm their fears, in the space of about an hour, through the violent concussion of the vessel, from the boisterous surges of a most disturbed sea, she sprung a leak, and the only probable means of safety was an incessant plying of

-the chain pumps.
+To confirm their fears, in the space of about an hour, through the violent concussion of the vessel, from the boisterous surges of a most disturbed sea, she sprung a leak, and the only probable means of safety was an incessant plying of the chain pumps.
 One set of men followed
 [179]
 the other in a constant succession ; and so toilsome was the labour, that for the sake of relief, and strengthening each other for the indispensable duty, not a male on board was exempted from his turn.
 Our Adventurers, royal as they were, most chearfully acquiesced with the necessary injunction, and became an example to the crew of alacrity and resolution.